Factory (object-oriented programming)

-In object-oriented programming, a factory is an object for creating other objects; formally, it is a function or method that returns objects of a varying prototype or class from some method call, which is assumed to be "new".
-More broadly, a subroutine that returns a "new" object may be referred to as a "factory", as in factory method or factory function.
+In object-oriented programming, a factory is an object for creating other objects; formally, it is a function or method that returns objects of a varying prototype or class from some method call, which is assumed to be new.
+More broadly, a subroutine that returns a new object may be referred to as a factory, as in factory method or factory function.
 The factory pattern is the basis for a number of related software design patterns.

-Motivation
+Motive

 In class-based programming, a factory is an abstraction of a constructor of a class, while in prototype-based programming a factory is an abstraction of a prototype object.
-A constructor is concrete in that it creates objects as instances of a single class, and by a specified process (class instantiation), while a factory can create objects by instantiating various classes, or by using other allocation schemes such as an object pool.
-A prototype object is concrete in that it is used to create objects by being cloned, while a factory can create objects by cloning various prototypes, or by other allocation schemes.
+A constructor is concrete in that it creates objects as instances of one class, and by a specified process (class instantiation), while a factory can create objects by instantiating various classes, or by using other allocation means, such as an object pool.
+A prototype object is concrete in that it is used to create objects by being cloned, while a factory can create objects by cloning various prototypes, or by other allocation means.

 A factory may be implemented in various ways.
 Most often it is implemented as a method, in which case it is called a factory method.
 Sometimes it is implemented as a function, in which case it is called a factory function.
-In some languages, constructors are themselves factories.
+In some languages, constructors are factories.
 However, in most languages they are not, and constructors are invoked in a way that is idiomatic to the language, such as by using the keyword new, while a factory has no special status and is invoked via an ordinary method call or function call.
-In these languages, a factory is an abstraction of a constructor, but not strictly a generalization, as constructors are not themselves factories.
+In these languages, a factory is an abstraction of a constructor, but not strictly a generalization, as constructors are not factories.

 Terminology

-Terminology differs as to whether the concept of a factory is itself a design pattern – in Design Patterns there is no "factory pattern", but instead two patterns (factory method pattern and abstract factory pattern) that use factories.
-Some sources refer to the concept as the factory pattern, while others consider the concept itself a programming idiom, reserving the term "factory pattern" or "factory patterns" to more complicated patterns that use factories, most often the factory method pattern; in this context, the concept of a factory itself may be referred to as a simple factory.
-In other contexts, particularly the Python language, "factory" itself is used, as in this article.
-More broadly, "factory" may be applied not just to an object that returns objects from some method call, but to a subroutine that returns objects, as in a factory function (even if functions are not objects) or factory method.
+Terminology differs as to whether the concept of a factory is a design pattern – in Design Patterns there is no factory pattern, but instead two patterns (factory method pattern and abstract factory pattern) that use factories.
+Some sources refer to the concept as the factory pattern, while others consider the concept a programming idiom, reserving the term factory pattern or factory patterns to more complicated patterns that use factories, most often the factory method pattern; in this context, the concept of a factory may be referred to as a simple factory.
+In other contexts, particularly the Python language, the term factory is used, as in this article.
+More broadly, factory may be applied not just to an object that returns objects from some method call, but to a subroutine that returns objects, as in a factory function (even if functions are not objects) or factory method.
 Because in many languages factories are invoked by calling a method, the general concept of a factory is often confused with the specific factory method pattern design pattern.